Gifted34/ADEX/README.md

 ### Fetching Metadata

 Inorder to do the initialisation there is a need for one to specify the data elements,visualizations or indicator,and the organisation unit.
-These parameters are fetched in the source DHIS2 instance using the DHIS2 cli useDataQuery hooks with a query specified below
+These parameters are fetched in the source DHIS2 instance using the DHIS2 cli useDataQuery or useDataEngine hooks with a query specified below

             const query = {
                     organisationUnits: {